1. Out of Bounds (Rule 18.2)

 3. Prohibited Play Areas (Rule 2.4)

-The pit of hole 2 is a prohibited play area.
-The ball must not be played as it rests and an interference relief must be taken for the prohibited play area under Rule 17.1e.
+The hole 2 Penalty Area (marked with red stakes and green top) is a prohibited play area.
+The ball must not be played as it lies and a relief from interference must be taken to the prohibited play area under Rule 17.1e

 4. Abnormal course conditions (Rule 16.1)